Mopcho/Simple-Country-API/README.md

 3) Wait until the message 'Seeding Finished' is promped
 4) You can start now the app by typing 'npm start' in the terminal

+*Pagination

+-Add query parameter page={pageNumber}&size={pageSize} to endpoints that return a collection of elements -If you exclude any of those from the query they will be set by default to page=1 size=10

- Endpoints :
+*Endpoints :

- The {} means that you can put different values in there
+-The {} means that you can put different values in there

 1)api/countries